Sociology of race and ethnic relations: Identity

+The term ethnoracial group can specify ethnic communities whose identity is defined, at least in part, by race.

 Classical theorists

 W.E.B.
 Du Bois

 W.E.B.
-Du Bois was a black scholar and activist in the 20th century.
+Du Bois was an African American scholar and activist in the 20th century.
 Du Bois educated himself about black people, and sought academia as a way to enlighten others on the social injustices against blacks.
 Du Bois' research "revealed the Negro group as a symptom, not a cause; as a striving, palpitating group, and not an inert, sick body of crime; as a long historic development and not a transient occurrence".
 Du Bois believed that Black Americans should embrace higher education and use their new access to schooling to achieve a higher position within society.
 He referred to this idea as the Talented Tenth.
-With gaining popularity, he also promoted the belief that for blacks to be free in some places, they must be free everywhere.
+With gaining popularity, he also promoted the belief that in order for blacks to be free in some places, they must be free everywhere.
 After traveling to Africa and Russia, he recanted his original philosophy of integration and acknowledged it as a long-term vision.